markmuthii/drakeunrelated/README.md

 This version can be found over at https://drakeunrelated.vercel.app/

-Obviously, all copywrite belong to their respective owners.
+Obviously, all copyright belong to their respective owners.

 ### TODO